Jake Fraley Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 15th in the league with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Cardinals has a collective 8.7 K/9, which ranks 15th in MLB.

 - The Cardinals have the 15th-ranked team ERA among all MLB pitching staffs (4.19).

-- Cardinals pitchers combine to surrender 63 home runs (one per game), the eighth-fewest in baseball.
+- Cardinals pitchers combine to surrender 63 home runs (one per game), the seventh-fewest in the league.

-- The left-hander last appeared on Saturday against the Pittsburgh Pirates, when he tossed 5 2/3 innings, allowing one earned run while giving up four hits.
+- His last appearance was on Sunday against the Pittsburgh Pirates, when the righty tossed five innings, surrendering two earned runs while giving up 10 hits.

 © 2023 Data Skrive.
 All rights reserved.